 (e) Conform to all federal, state and local fire, building and safety regulations.

-(B) Classroom instruction
+(B) Classroom and behind-the-wheel instruction

 (b) No radios, cell phones, electronic games or similar distractions shall be used or allowed during times of instruction.

 (c) Classroom instruction shall consist of no less than sixty minutes of instruction for each hour credited toward completion of the required training.
 Time taken for breaks in instruction shall not be included when calculating completion of the required instruction.